 What are flyover states?
 What is a flyover state?
-Do I want to keep flying over them or is there a point to them?
-And sorry Jason Aldean fans, we’re not talking about the flyover states song, (although Indiana, Kansas, and Oklahoma are definitely flyover states!)
+Do I want to keep flying over them, or is there a point to them?
+And sorry, Jason Aldean fans, we’re not talking about the flyover states song (although Indiana, Kansas, and Oklahoma are flyover states!)

 Today, “flyover state” is a pretty broad term.
-As far as the US is concerned, the term originally referred to a state that sees more air traffic passing over it in relation to the number of flights landing and departing from it.
+As far as the U.S. is concerned, the time initially referred to a state that sees more air traffic passing over it about the number of flights landing and departing.

-Baloney These flyover states may be some of America’s best-kept secrets and each one is worth visiting.
-Let’s take a look at flyover states that aren’t boring and see for yourself!
+Baloney.
+These flyover states may be some of America’s best-kept secrets, and each one is worth visiting.
+Look at flyover states that aren’t boring and see for yourself!

 See Related: Most Beautiful & Best Vacations in the US

 They might even tell you it’s the home of Walmart.
-This is all true and…fine, but does Arkansas a disservice.
-If you can say one thing about Arkansas; it’s staggeringly beautiful – there’s a reason it’s known as the Natural State.
+This is all true and… okay, but it does Arkansas a disservice.
+If you can say one thing about Arkansas, it’s staggeringly beautiful – there’s a reason it’s known as the Natural State.

 Home to 52 state parks, 3 million acres of national forest, the Buffalo National River, and the serene Lake Ouachita, Arkansas is best enjoyed through the great outdoors.

-Arkansas possesses a sub-tropical climate and can get quite hot and humid, particularly in summer.
-The northwest highlands are generally a little cooler and the southeast warmer and more humid.
+Arkansas has a sub-tropical climate and can get hot and humid, particularly in summer.
+The northwest highlands are generally a little cooler, and the southeast warmer and more humid.
 You might see snow in winter, but little more than dusting.

-The northwest highlands, home to the Ozark and Ouachita Mountains, bordering Missouri, host many parks allowing you to admire Arkansas’ more rugged side.
-Dense forests, steep cliffs, ravines, and cave systems make up most of the Ozark Plateau and are great for serious hikers and campers looking for the real wilderness.
+The northwest highlands, home to the Ozark and Ouachita Mountains, bordering Missouri, host many parks allowing you to admire Arkansas’ wild side.
+Dense forests, cliffs, ravines, and cave systems comprise most of the Ozark Plateau and are great for serious hikers and campers looking for natural wilderness.

-The historic Eureka Springs in the Ozarks region is a beautiful and tiny must-see town, surrounded by mountains, valleys, and forests.
+The historic Eureka Springs in the Ozarks region is a beautiful and tiny must-see town surrounded by mountains, valleys, and forests.
 It’s a great base camp to experience the Ozarks.
-Interesting attractions in the area include the Christ of the Ozarks, Thorncrown Chapel, and Magnetic Springs.
-The northwest is also home to the incredible Crystal Bridges Museum of American Art in Bentonville.
+The Christ of the Ozarks, Thorncrown Chapel, and Magnetic Springs are exciting attractions.
+The northwest also has the incredible Crystal Bridges Museum of American Art in Bentonville.

 The Crater of Diamonds National Park in Murfreesboro is unmissable.
-An area south of the Ozarks with incredible forests, the park includes the last diamond mine in the country and has opportunities for you to do some diamond mining yourself, with chances of turning up a precious gem being around 1 in 250 (not bad odds!)
+An area south of the Ozarks with incredible forests, the park includes the last diamond mine in the country.
+It has opportunities for you to do diamond mining yourself, with chances of turning up a precious gem around 1 in 250 (not bad odds!)

-Because of the less-than-inspiring terrain and weather best described as “meh”, Iowa is a state best enjoyed indoors, with the best activities based around the state capital Des Moines.
+Because of the less-than-inspiring terrain and weather best described as “meh,” Iowa is best enjoyed indoors, with the best activities around the state capital Des Moines.

-Dining in Des Moines is a real adventure as the city is home to an increasing number of innovative and zany eateries, including Proof, blending American comfort food with Mediterranean cuisine, Fong’s Pizza, the result when pizza and Chinese cuisine have a baby (with tiki drinks and karaoke), and Zombie Burger + Drink Lab, a bonkers horror-themed burger and milkshake joint serving incredible culinary creations.
+Dining in Des Moines is a real adventure as the city is home to an increasing number of innovative and zany eateries, including Proof, blending American comfort food with Mediterranean cuisine, Fong’s Pizza, the result when pizza and Chinese cuisine have a baby (with tiki drinks and karaoke).
+Zombie Burger + Drink Lab is a bonkers horror-themed burger and milkshake joint serving incredible culinary creations.

-Des Moines is also home to one of the most important events in American Politics; the Iowa Caucuses.
-Thousands flock to Iowa every 4 years for the selection of presidential candidates for the two main political parties.
+Des Moines is also home to one of American politics’ most important events: the Iowa Caucuses.
+Thousands flock to Iowa every four years to select presidential candidates for the two main political parties.

-Frequently described as a town in its own right, I-80 TA in Walcott, has tons of restaurants, fantastic retailers, a movie theater, and a library.
+Frequently described as a town in its own right, I-80 TA in Walcott has many restaurants, fantastic retailers, a movie theater, and a library.
 It must be seen to be believed.

-When traversing Iowa, flying is a great option to avoid the uneventful landscape, with domestic flights being quite cheap and 6 major commercial airports strategically distributed throughout the state.
+When traversing Iowa, flying is a great option to avoid the uneventful landscape, with domestic flights being relatively cheap and six major commercial airports strategically distributed throughout the state.

 See Related: Cheapest Places to Fly Around the World